Nirmeet-DEV1204/Google_Clone_Project/README.md

 #Getting Started
 To get started with the Google Clone project, follow these steps:
 1. Made Skeleton version of google Clone through HTML.
+2. The Challanging thing for this google-clone is that i an not going to use class and Id for CSS.
+3.